loft-br/public-workflows/README.md

 ## License

-All files stored here is licensed under [The Unlicensed](https://github.com/loft-br/public-workflows/blob/main/LICENSE), therefore don't store your workflow here if there is any trouble in it being copied, modified, published, used, etc.
+All files stored here are licensed under [The Unlicensed](https://github.com/loft-br/public-workflows/blob/main/LICENSE).
+Therefore, you shouldn't store here anything that can't be copied, modified, published, used even or sold by someone else.